giladnavot/OpenTTDOriginal/.swm/game_coordinator.irs1b2zd.sw.md

 To allow two players to play together, OpenTTD uses a Game Coordinator to facilitate this.

 When a server starts, it can register itself to the Game Coordinator.
-This happens when `server_game_type` is set to either `invite-only` or `public`.
+This happens when <SwmToken path="/src/settings_type.h" pos="304:3:3" line-data="	ServerGameType server_game_type;                      ///&lt; Server type: local / public / invite-only." repo-id="Z2l0aHViJTNBJTNBT3BlblRURE9yaWdpbmFsJTNBJTNBZ2lsYWRuYXZvdA==" repo-name="OpenTTDOriginal">`server_game_type`</SwmToken> is set to either `invite-only` or `public`.
 Upon registration, the Game Coordinator probes the network of the server, and assigns the server an unique code, called an `invite code`.

 When a client wants to join a server, it asks the Game Coordinator to help with this by giving it the `invite code` of the server.
 The Game Coordinator will, in this order, attempt several ways to connect the client and server together: